slackhq/astra/docs/topics/Schema.md

 # Schema

 User-defined field schemas defined in the preprocessor component.

+<tldr>experimental</tldr>

 ## Overview
-The preprocessor component reads the bulk API request and if a schema field is defined respects the field definition.
+The preprocessor component reads the [bulk API request](API-opensearch.md#preprocessor-node-apis) and if a schema field is defined respects the field definition.
 If not defined the preprocessor will use the default heuristics to associate a field with a data type.

 To configure the schema file define the [preprocessorConfig.schemaFile](Config-options.md#schemafile)  and set the value to the path of the schema file.
 The file should be in JSON or YAML format.